Stan Laurel: Hardy's death

 When Oliver Hardy died on 7 August 1957, Laurel was devastated and never fully recovered from the loss.
-He was in fact too ill to attend Hardy's funeral and said, "Babe would understand".
+He was in fact too ill to attend Hardy's funeral (his wife and daughter attended on his behalf) and said, "Babe would understand".
 Although he continued to socialise with his fans, he refused to perform on stage or act in another film from then on, as he had no interest in working without Hardy, turning down every offer he was given for a public appearance.

 After Laurel and Hardy

 In 1961, Stan Laurel was given an Academy Honorary Award "for his creative pioneering in the field of cinema comedy".
 Laurel was introduced by Bob Hope, and the award was accepted by Danny Kaye.
 Laurel had achieved his lifelong dream as a comedian and had been involved in nearly 190 films.
 He lived his final years in a small flat in the Oceana Apartments in Santa Monica, California.
 Laurel was gracious to fans and spent much time answering fan mail.
-His phone number was also listed in the telephone directory and he would take calls from fans.
+His phone number was listed in the telephone directory and he would take calls from fans.

 Jerry Lewis was among the comedians to visit Laurel, and Lewis received suggestions from him for the production of The Bellboy (1960).
 Lewis paid tribute to Laurel by naming his main character Stanley in the film, and having Bill Richmond play a version of Laurel as well.
 Dick Van Dyke told a similar story.
 When he was just starting his career, he looked up Laurel's phone number, called him, and then visited him at his home.
 Van Dyke played Laurel on "The Sam Pomerantz Scandals" episode of The Dick Van Dyke Show.

 Director Stanley Kramer offered Laurel a cameo role in It's a Mad, Mad, Mad, Mad World (1963) alongside Buster Keaton and the Three Stooges, but Laurel declined.
 He reportedly said he did not want to be seen on screen in his old age, especially without Hardy.
-It appears, however, his involvement reached the stage of filming a background matching shot of his old time convertible, with a stand-in seated at the wheel, donning a bowler hat.
+It appears, however, his involvement reached the stage of filming a background matching shot of his old time convertible, with a body double seated at the wheel, donning a bowler hat.
 The cameo appearance was then given to Jack Benny, who wore Laurel's signature bowler in the scene.